 Works in a clustered environment as well as a single-server deployment.

-Works when the client and OAuth server are independent parties not necessarily provided by the same vendor.
+Works when the client and the authorization server are independent parties not necessarily provided by the same vendor.

 Can be used to centralize and jettison out the authentication and authorization of a large system.